 Expats can find accommodation online, but they are advised to look out for property scammers targeting the expat property market.
 Language barriers might also affect accommodation negotiations, and for these reasons, many expats prefer to find their accommodation through accredited real estate agents.

-In Bulgaria, many real estate agents speak English, and there are a number of agencies specialise in catering to the expat market.
-Tenants should be aware that they will havee to pay agency fees for securing a rental, typically equal to half a month's rent or up to one-and-a-half months' rent.
-When buying a property, tenants are responsible for an agency fee ranging from 3 to 10 percent of the property price.
+In Bulgaria, many real estate agents speak English, and there are a number of agencies that specialise in catering to the expat market.
+Tenants should be aware that they will have to pay agency fees for securing a rental, typically equal to half a month’s rent or up to one month’s rent.
+When buying a property, tenants are responsible for an agency fee, typically around 3 percent of the property price.

 When choosing accommodation, expats should consider the security measures provided by the building or complex, such as access control, security guards or surveillance cameras.
 Additionally, enquire about the maintenance of common areas, including cleaning, gardening and shared amenities like gyms or pools.